-Questions To Ask About Your Damaged House
+Questions To Ask About Fire Damaged Houses

 - What are the repair costs?

-If you can’t answer those questions with certainty, it may be best to seek other counsel to help with this decision.
-If you think it’s best to sell your fire damaged house as is, fill out this short form below and we can get started on an offer for your fire damaged home that will allow you to close in as little as 10 days.
+If you can’t answer those questions with certainty for any reason, it may be best to seek other counsel to help with this decision.
+If it’s best to sell your fire damaged house as is, fill out this short form below and we can get started on an offer for your fire damaged home that will allow you to close in as little as 10 days.

-Options For Selling Your Fire Damage House
+Options For Selling A Fire Damaged House

 Do you sell it as is, or do you rehab the home to maximize the profit from the sale of your house?
-A good tip for you, even if you decide to move back into your fire damaged house is to use the repair guide as a guide for the repairs.
+A good tip for you, even if you decide to move back into your fire damaged house, is to use the repair guide as a guide for the repairs.
 Let’s continue on and break down each option to help you decide which option is best for you.